dioney/adminpure/README.md

 # AdminPure

 This is a admin panel based in PureCSS.
 Create your panel system independent language programming.
 Elegant and modern theme for your application.
-The main motivation to offer clean and beautful interface, free and open source use.
+The main motivation to offer clean and beautful interface, free and open source.

 # Installation